 This is the next in the music series posts, and probably one of my favorite ways of studying music: learning about musical instruments.

 A delightful way to introduce kids to musical instruments is to have them make some themselves.
 This can be as simple as putting beads in a container and shaking it, or as complicated as using a shoebox and rubber bands to make a homemade banjo.
-There are tons of ideas out there; Enchanted Learning has some great ideas for musical instrument crafts, but a quick internet search would turn up lots more.
+There are tons of ideas out there; Pinterest is a great place to start.

 One fun activity is to talk a little bit about what a musical instrument is (most basic definition: something that can be used to make noise) and then let kids have 10-15 minutes to look around the classroom or house and see what kind of musical instrument they can come up with.